 Transpersonal Psychology is gradually gaining more interest and it is my privilege to be giving a presentation this coming Wednesday for the Transpersonal Psychology Interest Group (TPIG) of the Australian Psychological Society (APS).
 The details from Dr Jonathan Tandos; Acting National Convenor TPIG APS; are below.
 Self-realisation in Rumi’s psychology: Journey of transformation from ego self to

-Rumi Calendar – Response to the September Question White doves and Mpatapo, the Adinkra symbol of reconciliation and peace.
 Tell me about forgiveness.
 Why should I forgive and how?
 Why is there so much hate and revenge?
 Thankfully one can still witness many instances of compassion, humanity and cooperation.
-Nevertheless it seems
+Nevertheless it seems that forgiveness is perhaps one of the most missed virtues in today’s crazy world.
+A world massively inflamed with fires of fear, insecurity and retaliation

 This; another wonderful story by Henry Van Dyke; is dedicated to the dear reader who so authentically and bravely expressed her inner conflicts resulting from the outer conflicts that she sees around her.
 She exposes a real conflict that many of us face, should we be honest with ourselves.
 This is the deep chasm between